Instagram/LibCST/docs/source/metadata.rst

 most cases, :class:`~libcst.metadata.PositionProvider` is what you probably want.

-Node positions are is represented with :class:`~libcst.metadata.CodeRange` objects.
+Node positions are represented with :class:`~libcst.metadata.CodeRange` objects.
 See :ref:`the above example<libcst-metadata-position-example>`.

 .. autoclass:: libcst.metadata.PositionProvider